Results 1 to 7 of 7

 I even thank those who are not in uniform but have other accoutrements like an ARMY backpack or other official items.

 Any of them that steps into a bar and wants a beer gets one from me, no questions asked.
-However, I don't think I've ever seen any uniformed persons in a bar off-base.Nothing clever here except my zombie defense gun... now where did I put that flashlight...
+However, I don't think I've ever seen any uniformed persons in a bar off-base.Nothing clever here except my zombie defense gun... now where is that darn flashlight...

 Users Browsing this Thread